 If your incorporeal character's Current Willpower drops to 20 or less, he can take no action except attempting to reenter his body.
 To do so, the incorporeal half simply moves to the body, and you, the player, spend the necessary 1D10 Current Willpower.
 If you don't have enough Current Willpower for your character to reenter his body, he dies, with no luck Check allowed.
-Even if you are spending .
-SEANCE Current Willpower to keep your character incorporeal, you spend only the 1D10 Current Willpower in the round he reenters his body.
+Even if you are spending SEANCE Current Willpower to keep your character incorporeal, you spend only the 1D10 Current Willpower in the round he reenters his body.

-Incorporeal Attack Discipline, and are subject to a character suffers only Current Willpower Loss from such attacks, since he has no Evil Way Score.
+Incorporeal Attack Discipline, and are subject to a creature's incorporeal attacks.
+Of course, your incorporeal . that creature's mind.
+The character runs the risk, however, character suffers only Current Willpower Loss from such attacks, since he has no Evil Way Score.

 The Body.
-Your character's body is extremely vulnerable whîle he is incorporeal.
+Your character's body is extremely vulnerable while he is incorporeal.
 He cannot control his body in any way; it is defenseless.
 The body suffers damage just as any human does when helpless and immobile.
-If your character has zero (Q) Current Stamina and has less than 5 Wound Boxes left, his body dies"-
+If your character has zero (Q) Current Stamina and has less than 5 Wound Boxes left, his body dies"and so does your character when the discipline's effects the incorporeal creature to be contacted.
+Range is not a end.

-Wounds are not the worst of a body's troubles, however.
+Wounds are not the worst of a body'stroubles, however.
 Without a life force, the body is vulnerable to seizure by an incorporeal creature.
-To seize a body (an empty one that is), a creature must move to the body, while the CM spends 3D10 Current Willpower and rolls a Specific Check against the creature's Evil Way Score.
-A C result indicates that the creature successfully enters the body.
-If it fails, it may try again in a minute (12 rounds) The creature remains inside until it chooses to leave (at no cost in Current Willpower), or until it is forced to leave.
-Only two things force a creature to leave! its Current Willpower drops to 20 or less, or the body dies.
+To seize a body (an empty one that is), a creature must move to the body, while the CM spends 3D10 Current Willpower and rolls a Specific Check against the creature's Evil Way Score, A C result indicates that the creature successfully enters the body.
+If it fails, it may try again in a minute (12 rounds).
+The creature remains inside until it chooses to leave (at no cost in Current Willpower), or until it is forced to leave.
+Only two things force a creature to have! its Current Willpower drops to 20 or less, or the body dies.